girdeux31/easyPhysi/README.md

 Problem: A3.a 2021 junio coincidentes

 Statement: At the vertices of a square with a side of 2 m and centered at the origin of coordinates, four electric charges are placed as shown in the figure.

-a) Obtain the electric field created by the charges at the center of the square.
+Obtain the electric field created by the charges at the center of the square.

 ```
 point = (0, 0)